kurtzeus22/kurtzeus22/README.md

-<h2 align="left">Hi 👋!
-My name is Kurt Dela Cruz and I'm a Student from Polytechnic University of the Philippines</h2>
+<h2 align="left">Hello 👋!
+My name is Kurt Dela Cruz and I am a Student from Polytechnic University of the Philippines</h2>

 ###